 This course is funded by a Mellon Interventions Project Public Scholarship Teaching Fellowships and a Emory Center for Faculty Development and Excellence classroom mini-grant.

 Love, sex and desire.
 Three words that describe strong intimacies between people.
 But what do these words actually mean?
 How do they relate to one another?
 Do they indicate separate phenomena?
 Or are their delineations not that clear?
 And could it be possible that their demarcations are used to benefit and award some, and subordinate and marginalize others?
 Historically philosophers, sexologists and psychoanalysts have tried to answer what love, sex, and desire are.
-Yet a variety of critical thinkers in fields like feminist theory, queer theory, post-colonial theory, critical black studies, affect theory and disability studies have stepped up to critique these dominant views and carve out a space for unheard voices and desires.
+Yet a variety of critical thinkers in fields like feminist theory, queer theory, post-colonial theory, critical black studies, affect theory and disability studie, as well as subversive art works, have stepped up to critique these dominant views and carve out a space for unheard voices and desires.

 In this course we will take a closer look at the history of love, sex and desire, and more specifically their mutual relations.
-Through carefully selected readings, students will learn to pay attention to the socially constructed nature of ideologies and binaries that govern dominant conceptions of love-sex-desire.
+Through carefully selected readings art subversive art works, students will learn to pay attention to the socially constructed nature of ideologies and binaries that govern dominant conceptions of love-sex-desire.
 Some dyads the course will focus on are: love/desire; Madonna/whore; healthy/perverse; thanatos/eros; genital/non-genital; infantile/adult; sexual/asexual; love/hate; subjectification/de-subjectification; vanilla/kink; civilized/uncivilized.
 Students will discover the racist, sexist and/or misogynist dimensions of these binaries and learn the importance of complicating binaries into a more fluid approach.

 To tackle these questions students will build a critical tool-kit that allows them to look at the political dimensions of these binaries, and develop a sensitivity for their sexual, gendered and racial implications.
 Besides traditionally written articles and books, students will also be presented with the critical potential of subversive art (ranging from poetry to music, photography and performance art).
 The variety of materials will provide students with their own artistic subversive means to tackle a love-sex-desire related binary in their own alternative form project.
 Students will work all semester to create an art piece, in their medium of choice, accompanied by a critical theory inspired art statement.
 Subsequently, students and instructor will work together to create a public art exhibition, in which students have the chance to present and discuss their final projects with a general audience.